Linear Model and Extensions: Gram--Schmidt orthogonalization, QR decomposition, and computation of OLS

 and Theorem \ref{thm:fwl}. \end{myproof}

-This simple fact motivates us to orthogonalize the columns of the covariate matrix, which in turn gives the famous QR decomposition in linear algebra.
+The simple fact of Corollary \ref{cor:orthogonal} motivates us to orthogonalize the columns of the covariate matrix $X$, which in turn gives the famous QR decomposition in linear algebra.
 Interestingly, the \ri{lm} function in \ri{R} uses the QR decomposition to compute the OLS estimator.
 To facilitate the discussion, I will use the notation